 A 1987 Lincoln Penny is valued at $0.01.
 However, a penny in certificated mint form (MS+) can be worth $2.
 The majority of 1987 Lincoln coins are worthless.
 In uncirculated conditions, these pennies can fetch a high price.

-Authorities produced the 1987 penny and the 1987 D penny, and 1987 S proof penny in the United States without a mintmark.
-At present, the mint mark can be visible below the date on the coin’s reverse side.
+Authorities produced the 1987 penny, the 1987 D penny, and the 1987 S proof penny in the United States without a mintmark.
+The mint mark can be visible below the date on the coin’s reverse side.
 Most 1987 pennies are only worth $0.01 face value in circulated conditions, and in an uncirculated state, these coins can only sell for a premium.

-In uncirculated form with an MS 65 grade, the 1987 penny without a mintmark and the 1987 D cent costs roughly $0.30.
+In uncirculated form with an MS 65 grade, the 1987 penny without a mintmark and the 1987 D cent cost roughly $0.30.
 In PR 65 condition, the 1987 S proof cent costs approximately $5.
-There is a lot of sparkle and charm about it.
-There can be minor touch marks, but they are scarcely discernible.
+It has a lot of sparkle and charm.
+Minor touch marks can be present, but they are scarcely discernible.

 How Much is a 1987 D Quarter Worth?